acloudstack/learning-hub/python/data/tuple.md

             3
             'Hello'

-* Access elements in a tupple:
+* Access elements in a tuple:
   1. Tuple is an order sequence

   2. The items can be accessed using index.
 Index must be an integer and starts from 0 tuple_0 = (1, 'Hello', (24, 'string1), [1, 2, 3])
             print(tuple_0[0])